arham-maker/halayachts/PRODUCTION_SETUP.md

 ### Production-Ready Features

 ✅ **Cloud Storage Integration**
-- Automatic detection of storage provider
+- Automatic Cloudinary detection (with local fallback for dev-only use)
-- Supports Cloudinary and AWS S3
-- Fallback to local storage in development
+- Works seamlessly on serverless platforms

 ✅ **Security**
 - Rate limiting on uploads and login